steilerDev/icloud-photos-sync/docs/src/get-started.md

 The MFA code needs to be submitted within 10 minutes.
 If this was not done, the execution will exit and needs to be restarted.

 #### Submit MFA Code

+The MFA code can be submitted through an API or a Web UI

+=== "Web UI"

 The MFA code can be entered through the exposed API: